 Protected characteristics groups under the Equality Act 2010 What do you know?
 Summary of data about your service-users and/or staff What do people tell you?
 Summary of service-user and/or staff feedback What does this mean?
-Impacts identified from data and feedback (actual and potential) What can All potential actions to: • advance equality of opportunity, • eliminate discrimination, and • foster good relations people can meet and relax.
+Impacts identified from data and feedback (actual and potential) What can All potential actions to: advance equality of opportunity, eliminate discrimination, and foster good relations meet and relax.
 This will support events and activities which the Service is keen to promote to combat loneliness within the community.
-The request for quote documentation for the internal fit out of the library asks potential suppliers how they will demonstrate social value as part of the proposed works.
+The tender documentation for the internal fit out of the library asks potential suppliers how they will demonstrate social value as part of the proposed works.
 The key areas that have been cited to prospective contractors are children's literacy, reading and wellbeing, loneliness and supporting refugees.
 This will account for 5% of the total weighted score

 Protected characteristics groups under the Equality Act 2010 What do you know?
 Summary of data about your service-users and/or staff What do people tell you?
 Summary of service-user and/or staff feedback What does this mean?
-Impacts identified from data and feedback (actual and potential) What can Survey All potential actions to: advance equality of opportunity, eliminate discrimination, and foster good relations when awarding the contract.
+Impacts identified from data and feedback (actual and potential) What can All potential actions to: advance equality of opportunity, eliminate discrimination, and foster good relations when awarding the contract.

-Additional categories

-(identified locally as potentially causing / worsening inequality)
+Additional categories (identified locally as potentially causing / worsening inequality)

 Characteristic What do you know?
 What do people tell you?
 What does this mean?
 What can you do?
-Other groups that may be differently affected (including but not only: homeless people, substance users, care leavers) No specific data about other groups available from previous surveys Partners in health care and social services have identified the library buildings as important spaces for the wellbeing of homeless and rough sleepers.
+Other groups that may be differently affected (including but not only: homeless people, substance users, care leavers etc) No specific data about other groups available from previous surveys Partners in health care and social services have identified the library buildings as important spaces for the wellbeing of homeless and rough sleepers.
 Clients do not want to be identified but can be supported if needed.
 It is a warm, safe and welcoming space for individuals to have as much or as little interaction as they choose.
 They are a diverse range of ages and backgrounds.
+ASC meet clients within Seaford library, supporting with learning and small group visits.
 The organisations working in this area see the creation of relaxed drop in areas as a way of supporting homeless and rough sleepers.
 Library buildings are centrally located, warm and can easily facilitate this when working in partnership.
-As above, the maintenance of library buildings is key to continuing to deliver the LSCS priorities in supporting these groups within the wider community.
+The works to improve seating areas and study space will provide more opportunities for ASC clients to be supported within the building.
+As above, the maintenance of library buildings is key to continuing to deliver the LSCS priorities in supporting these groups within the wider community, working with both internal and external stakeholder to promote the service offer which is available for all to access.
+We will continue to promote that libraries are available across the county throughout the year to allow customers to use our spaces free of charge.
+In the summer we will promote free activities and events for children and young people to support parents and carers providing access to services to